Alfresco/alfresco-ng2-components/docs/core/pipes/full-name.pipe.md

 Joins the first and last name properties from a [`UserProcessModel`](../../core/models/user-process.model.md) object into a single string.

+Optionally it can include the email of the users (if available).

 ## Basic Usage

 <!-- {% raw %} -->